Dollywood’s Harvest Festival & Great Pumpkin LumiNights 2026

 • New Year’s Eve Celebrations: Experience lively New Year’s celebrations in both Pigeon Forge and Gatlinburg, including fireworks and special events.

-• Winterfest Lights: Enjoy the beautiful Winterfest lights display that continues through January, especially in Pigeon Forge and Gatlinburg.
+• Winterfest Lights: Enjoy the beautiful Winterfest lights display that continues through January and the 2nd week of February, especially in Pigeon Forge and Gatlinburg.

 • Ober Gatlinburg: Go skiing or snowboarding at Ober Gatlinburg, and enjoy indoor ice skating and other winter activities.